mghezaiel/Drug-gene-interaction-browser/README.md

 Interacting genes can be filtered by interaction type, interaction score, and linked to protein/protein interactions from databases such as MINT.

-## What it can be used for
+## Utility
 - Identification of potential protein targets
-- Identification of iatrogenesis
+- Evaluation of iatrogenic effect
 - Identification of synergistic drug combination
 - Drug repurposing